An Opportunity for Questioning

 Upper School English teacher Shelby Stokes challenges students to take ownership of their learning.

 Riverdale English classes aim to promote the habits of thought that are necessary for effective reading and writing.
-Students follow a common program in grades 6 through 11, culminating in Constructing America, the American studies course taught jointly with the history department.
+Students follow a common program in grades six through eleven, culminating in Constructing America, the American studies course taught jointly with the history department.
 Students are encouraged to become active participants in their own learning through close reading and critical discussion of literature, and frequent practice in writing, both formal and informal.
-The department’s sequential writing program aims to help students become increasingly fluent, precise users of language with primary, but not exclusive emphasis upon the development of analytical skills.
+The department's sequential writing program aims to help students become increasingly fluent, precise users of language with primary, but not exclusive emphasis upon the development of analytical skills.
 In literature, students study the principal literary genres and the fundamental themes and concerns of serious literature.
 The department views the reading and writing that is the heart of the English curriculum as liberal arts, that is, as means of empowering students to live fuller, more complete lives.

 Please select below for either required or elective courses.